btklab/posh-mocks/README.md

 [list2table]: src/list2table_function.ps1

-This filter formats Markdown-style headings and lists into a data structure suitable for processing with PivotTable of spreadsheet.
+This filter formats Markdown-style headings and lists into PSObject.

+PSObject output by default.
+With the "-table" option specified, output as tab-separated text (appropriate as a data table to be copied and pasted into Excel)

 ![Processing with PivotTable](img/list2table-pivot-with-spreadsheet.png)

-Tab delimited output by default.

 - Usage
     - `man2 list2table`
 - Examples
     - `cat a.md | list2table`
+    - `cat a.md | list2table -Table`
     - `cat a.md | list2table -MarkdownLv1`
     - `cat a.md | list2table -MarkdownLv1 -AutoHeader`